tyoung3/sw/README.md

 BUGS:
 -----
-	 poc.Gen1 fails unless all three arguments are present.
+	 Gen fails unless all three arguments are present.

 Author
 ------